10 Spook-tacular Ways to Spend Halloween in New Orleans

 The LaLaurie Mansion during the day.

-You can’t go inside but can walk by and see the mansion from the outside.
-If you go at night, it’s creepy.
-You can feel the history and hauntings as you get near the property.
+While you can’t go inside, walking by the mansion, especially at night, is an eerie experience.
+You can almost feel the history and hauntings as you approach the property.

 9. Check Out the Halloween Decorations

-The Halloween decorations throughout the French Quarter and the Garden City are amazing.
-You’ll see Halloween decorations up all over the city.
+The Halloween decorations throughout the French Quarter and the Garden District are truly impressive.
+You’ll find festive displays all over the city, but the Garden District is especially worth a visit.

 10. Dress Up in a Costume and Go Out on Halloween